-Once you’ve reached the phase of your financial life when you’ve paid off your debts and have a healthy emergency fund tucked away in a savings account, it’s time to shift your focus to building your net worth.
-GOBankingRates spoke with four money experts on how they accumulated wealth, and their personal finance journeys can inspire you to do the same.
+Once you’ve reached the phase of your financial life where you’ve paid off your debts and have a healthy emergency fund tucked away in a savings account, it’s time to shift your focus to building your net worth.
+GOBankingRates spoke with four money experts on how they accumulated wealth.
+Reading their personal finance journeys can inspire you to do the same.

 Starting Your Journey Toward Financial Success